Tutorial, Thesis, and Colloquia

 Much of the semester will be devoted to independent study, note taking, and the production of the first draft.
 Meetings with the advisor and/or reader are extremely important in the early sessions when the content, organization, and style are taking shape.
 Regular weekly meetings with the advisor are strongly recommended.

 The most important matter, of course, is the quality of the thesis.
-The honors thesis is the final and perhaps significant requirement for the student whose diploma bears a special citation: "With academic distinction for completion of the Honors Program."
+The Honors thesis is the final and perhaps significant requirement for the student whose diploma bears a special citation: "With academic distinction for completion of the Honors College."
 It should be the result of a demanding course of research, either field, laboratory, or library, and should indicate the student's ability to do respectable, or even distinguished, independent study in the major.
 It ought to go further than the standard term paper for an undergraduate course, and be closer to a master's thesis (or somewhere between the two).
 The honors thesis is expected to be 50 pages though 100 pages is not unusual.
-In the case of an honors thesis that does not take the form of a research or critical paper, but rather a field project or creative work, the student must submit a substantial written report on the methodology and results of his/her work, including a bibliography of the literature in the field of the thesis.
+In the case of an Honors thesis that does not take the form of a research or critical paper, but rather a field project or creative work, the student must submit a substantial written report on the methodology and results of his/her work, including a bibliography of the literature in the field of the thesis.
 In this case, 25 pages is the standard.
 Examples of the 25-page thesis are easiest to give with respect to particular departments.
 Mathematics and logic theses are frequently short, sometimes shorter than 25 pages, because of their condensed formulaic style.
 In the arts, photography, painting, sculpture, etc., theses are satisfied by slides of the original work (which may be exhibited in the Honors Lounge) with a 25-page paper explaining the genesis of the project.
 Film students may submit a video of a completed film with a similar 25-page thesis paper.
 Music students may submit a performance tape.
 Frequently, the written music paper includes program notes as one section.

 It is a good idea to think of the thesis as a series of chapters.
 A rough draft of each chapter should be submitted to the advisor and reader for suggestions and comments.
 In short, the process of writing, accepting criticism, and making revisions should be ongoing throughout the semester.
 At any stage, the advisor may wish to consult with the reader.
 Students should keep notes on all sources and references, and document all work.
 The thesis should be read for grammatical and stylistic correctness as well as content.
 The final paper must confirm to standard English and all technical errors such as sentence fragments, run-ons, tense shifts, agreement errors, and punctuation errors must be corrected.
 The final form of the thesis should comply with the Modern Language Association Style Sheet, MLA Handbook for Writers Research Paper, Theses and Dissertations, or with a model recommended by journals in the discipline.
 Copies of the final draft should be submitted simultaneously to the advisor and reader, who will then consult on revisions and grading.
 The reader does render a significant second opinion which must be taken into account.
 The final grade roster must be signed by both the advisor and reader.
 In addition, the reader's review is presented as a written one-page critique that is attached to the thesis.

 If the thesis is not acceptable as honors work and the student does not wish to make any further revisions to satisfy objections of the advisor or reader, a grade no higher than "C" should be awarded.
 The student will then have the credits for the thesis course, but not the honors citation.
-If the advisor and reader agree on a grade of "B" or above, the thesis is approved for an honors citation and stored in the Honors Program Library.
-If the advisor and reader cannot come to an agreement on the grade, the thesis is submitted to an appropriate faculty member of the Honors Program Advisory Board to render a decision.
+If the advisor and reader agree on a grade of "B" or above, the thesis is approved for an honors citation and stored in the Honors College Library.
+If the advisor and reader cannot come to an agreement on the grade, the thesis is submitted to an appropriate faculty member of the Honors College Advisory Board to render a decision.
 This board reserves the right to solicit outside opinion from an expert in the field.